ddd

 Several other myths involve inspiration.
 One is that coaches need to get their players up for the game.
 If you ever coached or breathed air outside a vacuum you know that kids are always up.
 Kids are especially happy when they play sports.
 If your kids are depressed then maybe they need a psychiatrist; maybe you need one too.

-Another myth involving inspiration is that inspirational time-outs or halftime talks can greatly influence the play of a team.
+Another myth, maybe it should be called the movie myth, is that inspirational time-outs or halftime talks can greatly influence the play of a team.
+Let's do it for the Gipper, and all that stuff.
 Nonsense.
 Players need specific information and ways to do things, not uplifting speeches.
 An uplifting speech can't teach players, only working on fundamentals will do that.
-Leave inspirational talks to politicians; coaches need to teach.
+Leave inspirational talks to politicians and actors; coaches need to teach.

 I have presented some of the myths passed down from one generation of coaches to the next and from coaches to their players.
-None make sense, and most importantly, none help.
+None make sense, and most importantly, most cause problems rather than help a coach.
 If basketball were viewed as a fun, learning, and healthy activity for kids, not entertainment for fans, these myths would be more obvious.
-If coaching was viewed as teaching, not an ego trip involving beating other teams, then every coach at every level would have interest in the basics of the game.
-By dispelling myths and hype I hope that "basketball" can get on with the important business at hand - teaching and playing the game - not cashing in on the success and ability of a few stars.
+If coaching was viewed more as teaching, then more coaches at every level would have interest in the basics of the game.
+By dispelling myths and hype I hope that "basketball" can get on with the important business at hand - teaching and playing the game - not cashing in on the ability of a few talented players.

 Your comments are welcome.